More than 2K people tuned in to watch Antler Sydney's virtual Demo Day

-With Intalayer, these teams can achieve in minutes what now take hours, freeing them to stay focused on long term value.
-Intalayer is currently in private beta with two customers, and five onboarding in July.
+With Intalayer, these teams can achieve in minutes what now takes hours, freeing them to stay focused on long-term value.
+Intalayer is currently in private beta with two customers and five onboarding in July.

 CTO Dr Ian Glass Ph.D is responsible for building the machine learning and automation technology that powers Intalayer.
 He holds a Ph.D in Engineering, is a full stack software engineer and has extensive experience in data simulation and processing.

 And rounding out the founding team is CCO Michael Wendland who leads Intalayer's commercial strategy and growth with a focus on marketing, sales and customer success.
 Prior to founding Intalayer, Michael led growth marketing for some of the UK's largest companies, including Capgemini and iProspect, and spent 7 years in enterprise sales.

 Current carbon neutrality services are not designed for SMEs.
 Engaging consultants to attain Carbon Neutral status is expensive and the collection and analysis of emissions data take more time than SMEs have.
 And if they use an online consumer service, they are left without the ability to make a robust Carbon Neutral claim.

 Pathzero uses a novel approach and proprietary technology to combine the ease of use and automation of a consumer service with the transparency and accountability of an enterprise consulting service.
 The product is now live in an open Beta phase with the first customers.